 DSI operations are led by senior scientists, subspecialty panel members and the ACR AI Advisory Group which includes radiology professionals with clinical and data science expertise as well other statistical and data science experts.
 Our Subspecialty Data Science Panels evaluate use cases, prioritizing those that can yield the greatest clinical and operational value while considering which problems are most amenable to AI solutions.

 Defining problems amenable to AI solutions

-Our TOUCH-AI use cases include both a narrative overview and flowcharts and the technical specifications relevant to the clinical problem.
+Our use cases include both a narrative overview and flowcharts and the technical specifications relevant to the clinical problem.
 They assist developers by detailing critical content pertinent to algorithm development including the value proposition, common data elements that inform annotation specifications for training and testing, and output parameters including radiologist decision support tools.

 Certify-AI offers developers a set of services to independently evaluate the performance of algorithms ahead of the FDA pre-market review process using sequestered, multi-institution, well-qualified datasets.